On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Introduction

 \begin{itemize}[label=--] \item \textbf{RQ2}: How does varying the time budget influence quality and structure of software models generated by search-based refactoring algorithms? \begin{itemize} \item \textbf{RQ2.1}: Do different time budgets significantly affect performance and reliability of the software models produced by search-based refactoring algorithms? \item \textbf{RQ2.2}: Do different time budgets significantly affect design properties of the software models produced by search-based refactoring algorithms? \end{itemize}

 \item \textbf{RQ3}: How are refactoring choices impacted by different time budgets? \end{itemize}

 RQ2.1 examines whether time budgets affect non-functional properties such as performance and reliability.
-Simulationing Layered Queueing Network (LQN) models derived by refactored models~\cite{DBLP:conf/wosp/OmariFWP05,Cortellessa-Di-Pompeo-Stoico-Tucci-2023}, we observed that while certain configurations (notably with \pesa) yield improved performance under longer budgets, these effects vary across case studies.
+We observed that, while certain configurations (notably with \pesa) yield improved performance under longer budgets, these effects vary across case studies.
 RQ2.2 investigates the influence of time budgets on design properties like the number of detected performance antipatterns and the cost of refactoring.
 Results show that design-level improvements are sensitive to both budget length and the algorithm used, with longer budgets sometimes leading to less converged, denser refactoring sequences.
 Finally, RQ3 explores how time budgets shape the use of refactoring actions.
 We found that constrained budgets lead to an overuse of certain actions (\eg moving an operation to a new component), while longer budgets promote more balanced and diverse sequence of refactoring actions (\eg inclusion of the cloning refactoring action), ultimately yielding structurally different models.
 These new research questions and findings represent the core of this extension and complement our investigation with domain-specific knowledge that was missing in our preliminary study.

 In order to answer our research questions, we designed an experimental study with two model-based benchmarks, namely: Train Ticket Booking Service~\cite{Di-Pompeo-Tucci-Celi-Eramo-2019} and CoCoME~\cite{Herold-Klus-Welsch-Deiters-Rausch-Reussner-Krogmann-Koziolek-Mirandola-Hummel}.
 In addition, we compared three genetic algorithms, \ie \nsga~\cite{Deb-Agarwal-Pratap-Meyarivan-2002}, \spea~\cite{Zitzler-Laumanns-Thiele-2001}, and \pesa~\cite{Corne-Jerram-Knowles-Oates-2001}, to identify whether any of them performs better when the search is limited by time budgets.